JuarezLustosa/JuarezLustosa/README.md

 - 👨‍💻 I'm currently working full-time at **Decisiv**.
 - 🌱 Learning more about and studying: **NodeJS, Elixir**.
-- 💙 Interests: games 👾 books .
+- 💙 Interests: :video_game: books :blue_book:

 ### Languages and Tools